 - Every semester, the dance major will meet with her adviser for a one-on-one appointment during the weeks designated for course planning.
 She will receive a complete college course schedule and all pre-registration information from the Office of the Registrar.
 The semester course planning sessions serve as a formal opportunity to discuss any concerns the student may have and/or any concerns the department may have regarding the student's progress technically, creatively, and academically.

 - All official records are kept in the Office of the Registrar.
 These include courses taken and grades awarded.

-- Students who are not dance majors may enroll in the Columbia College Dance Company (CCDC) courses; however, they also must meet the co-requisite requirements as stated in the current Columbia College Bulletin.
+- Students who are not dance majors may enroll in the Columbia College Dance Company (CCDC) courses; however, they must also meet the co-requisite requirements as stated in the current Columbia College Bulletin.
 Students who do not participate in CCDC as choreographers or performers will be expected to assume other production roles as assigned in order to meet the course requirements.

 - The determination of level for each dance major is made by the appropriate dance faculty member(s) and communicated during advisement each semester.

 Columbia College is accredited by the National Association of Schools of Dance (NASD).